 This is probably the hardest day on the whole trek, it’s not only one of the longest days, but they’re a lot of deep muddy sections, flooded rivers and slippery stones on the way.

-I also had really bad weather this day, with heavy wind and rain during the whole day.
+I also had nasty weather this day, with heavy wind and rain during the whole day.

-While the 2 first km are very easy and mostly flat the next 3/4km not that much.
+While the two first km is very easy and mostly flat, the next 3/4km not that much.

-The hills are not too steep, but since there are no trees around you will be very exposed to the wind, and for a while you just going to walk on stone.
+The hills are not too steep, but since there are no trees around, you will be very exposed to the wind, and for a while, you are just going to walk on the stones.

-Luckily they have built a small wind shelter hut (with outdoor toilet) at about 15km.
+Luckily they have built a small wind shelter hut (with an outdoor toilet) at about 15km.